MicrosoftDocs/dynamics-365-project-operations/articles/project-management/estimating-projects-overview.md

 Expense estimates are entered in the grid on the **Expense Estimates** page.

 Creating an estimate for a project is considered a best practice because you can build bottom-up detailed estimates for labor or time and expenses on each task in the project plan.
 You can then use this detailed estimate to create estimates for each quote line and build a more credible quote for the customer.
-When you import or create a detailed estimate on the each quote line using the project plan, Project Operations imports the sales values and the cost values of these estimates.
+When you import or create a detailed estimate on the quote line using the project plan, Project Operations imports the sales values and the cost values of these estimates.
 After import, you can view the profitability, margins, and feasibility metrics on the project quote.

 ## Understanding estimates